Warkalania: Description

 One of the key features that sets Warkalania apart from other meiolaniids is the shape of its horns.
 Meiolaniids are known for a series of horns located at the side and back of the skull, described as horns or scales A, B and C. Scale or horn A is located the furthest back of the three, while C is closest to the eyes.
 In other meiolaniid turtles horn C is either conical or, in the case of some Meiolania specimens, flat.
 In Warkalania meanwhile this element forms a horizontal ridge which continues onto horn B. While this second horn protrudes further to the side than horn C, it is still relatively short and ridge-like.
 Here the difference to other meiolaniids is very noticeable, as this horn is larger and conical in Meiolania, taking on an appearance similar to that of a cow's horn.
 There are specimens with small horn cores almost approaching the size seen in Warkalania, but none quite as small.
 Ninjemys and Niolamia also show very different horn shape.
 Both share some flattening with Warkalania, though to a lesser degree, but in these two taxa the horn appears much more like a spine that extends far beyond the rest of the head.
 Horn A is the furthest to the back of the three, but only incompletely known.
 Preserved elements suggest that it was approximately the size and shape of horn B, with some specimen showing more acute and others showing blunter edges.
 While only slightly larger than in Meiolania, it stands in stark contrast to the same area in Ninjemys and Niolamia.
 Unlike in more derived forms, these two genera have A horns much more pronounced than any of the preceding scales to the point where they form massive shelves at the back of the head.
 While the A horns in Warkalania also form somewhat of a shelf, it is not nearly as pronounced as in these other taxa.
-Overall this gives the skull of Warkalania a comparably less ornate appearance compared to the elaborate crests in Neiolamia and Ninjemys or the distinctive bull-like horns of Meiolania.
+Overall this gives the skull of Warkalania a less ornate appearance compared to the elaborate crests in Neiolamia and Ninjemys or the distinctive bull-like horns of Meiolania.